khrysborysenko/GeometryCalculator_TestTask/README.md

 <img width="448" height="491" alt="image" src="https://github.com/user-attachments/assets/0e48bff9-4388-4cd2-acec-bf102d7832ac" />

 When using the program, it is important to enter data in the correct form.
-Otherwise, the program may perceive it as invalid data (but you will be prompted to try entering again)
+Otherwise, the program may perceive it as invalid data and display an error explanation (but you will be prompted to try entering again).

 Examples of correct input:
  - Square TopRight 1 1 Side 1
  - Rectangle TopRight 2 2 BottomLeft 1 1